AlexTRee/Bots/releases/v0.1/README.md

 ## How to use

 1. Install the certificate on iPhone.
-[It's safe so don't worry] Use your cell phone browser and go to: https://github.com/AlexTRee/Bots/blob/WeChat_TouNaoWangZhe/certs/goproxy.crt If you are using iPhones, you need to trust the certificate.
+[It's safe so don't worry.
+I won't steal your BitCoins...]
+   Use your cell phone browser and go to: https://github.com/AlexTRee/Bots/blob/WeChat_TouNaoWangZhe/certs/goproxy.crt If you are using iPhones, you need to trust the certificate.
 You have to do 2 things:
    	1>.
 Go to Settings -> General -> Profiles & Device Management -> githb.com/coreos/goproxy -> install the certificate.